unmeshvrije/python-for-beginners/Assignments/Python-summer-school2019-asgn-malek.md

 [7, 2, 7, 9, 8, 3]
 The average is 6
 ```
 > Extra: The program also prints the mode of the list.
-In our case its 7.
+In our case it's 7.

 http://pythontutor.com